NookDev/signCalculator/README.md

 	d.
 Color – dropdown list (order as per chart).
 	The color of the text will be updated in the demonstration upon selection of a color.
-	Include all the colors in the chart below as dropdown list with color name it’s  actual color eg. Deep Red.
+	Include all the colors in the chart (see NookDigitalMarketing-Polymetric-Vinyl.JPG) as dropdown list with color name it’s  actual color eg. Deep Red is the color Deep Red.
 Open to discussing alternatives is you think there is a better way.
 	Default: black.

 	e.
 Text Font – Dropdown with all Google Fonts available (alphabetical order).
-	Name of font to be in font eg. Book Antiqua.
+	Name of font to be in font eg. Book Antiqua is the font Book Antiqua.
 Text in demostration updated on selection change.
 Font selection is Google Fonts. 		- Default: Roboto.

 --------------------------------------------------------------------------------------------------------------------------------